Krocodi1/OpenCV-Aim-Assist/README.md

 # OpenCV-Aim-Assist
 *This was created only for educational purposes.

-Sometimes it assist, but in most cases it only hinders.
+Sometimes it assists, but in most cases it only hinders.
 Cascade was trained mainly for Grineer Lancer.

 It looks cool on the first glance:  https://www.youtube.com/watch?v=sD2J6viqVuk